-Nicotine in tobacco smoke can increase blood pressure, causing the heart to work harder and replace the oxygen in your blood with carbon monoxide.
-Smoking adds to the obstruction of the arteries which can lead to heart attack and other heart-related conditions.
+Nicotine in tobacco smoke can increase blood pressure causing the heart to work harder and the carbon monoxide replaces the oxygen in your blood.
+Smoking adds to the obstruction of the arteries which can lead to heart attacks and other heart-related conditions.
+A person's risk of heart attack decreases soon after quitting.